enricobottazzi/designated-verifier-proof/README.md

 ## To-Do list

-- [ ] Work on the signature function.
+- [x] Work on the signature function.
 Need to test that out!
+- [x] Remove unnecassary utils
-- [ ] Modify CLI to support fake proofs
+- [ ] Modify function to support fake proofs
 - [ ] Define testing for the current CLI
-- [ ] Modify condition to prove that I am the designated verifier.
-Using ECDSA rather than private key.
-This goes into DVE Component
 - [ ] Define naming
 - [ ] Define Licence
 - [ ] Find a way to not pass the private key as input but only the signature generated with metamask.
 Maybe use the sandbox!
 Reduce it in one single step to generate the proof.
 - [ ] How to support space in inputs for CLI "hello World" rather then "helloworld"
-- [x] Remove unnecassary utils
+- [ ] Add efficient ecdsa